-The following table of learning outcomes identifies the BA 490A/490B course specific expectations and their relationship to supporting MS program and institutional learning outcomes objectives.
-An appendix has been attached to this syllabus, which provides a detailed explanation of the University's Institutional and Program learning objectives.
+The following table of learning outcomes identifies the BA 490B course specific expectations and their relationship to supporting MS program and institutional learning outcomes objectives.

-All student performance on assignments made in BA 490A/490B is now associated with the learning outcomes developed in the tables included in this syllabus.
+All student performance on assignments made in BA 490B is now associated with the learning outcomes developed in the tables included in this syllabus.
 Most specifically, the results of the Glo-Bus simulation provide extensive and detailed student learning outcome results that are most helpful in guiding the continuing development of this course's use of educational technology, instructional methodologies and content.

 As a capstone course, students are expected to demonstrate the ability to integrate a broad base of business information, apply the appropriate tools for analyzing data developed and collected, and make considered and complex strategic business plans and decisions.
-Course Learning Outcomes1